foss-for-synopsys-dwc-arc-processors/embarc_mli/README.md

 EM or HS configuration.

 Build requirements:
-1. MetaWare Development tools 2019.03-1 or later
+1. The library has been tested with MetaWare Development tools 2019.12

 Building of embARC MLI library
 1. Open command line and change working directory to './lib/make/'
 2. Start building
 	'gmake TCF_FILE=../../hw/em9d.tcf'